leshchenko1979/perscache/README.md

 The cache will be invalidated if the function code, its argument values or the cache serializer have been changed.
 ##### Arguments
-- `ignore (Iterable[str])`: keyword arguments of the decorated function that will not be used in making the cache key.
+- `ignore (str | Iterable[str])`: keyword arguments of the decorated function that will not be used in making the cache key.
 In other words, changes in these arguments will not invalidate the cache.
 Defaults to `None`.

 - `serializer (perscache.serializers.Serializer)`: Overrides the default `Cache()` serializer.
 Defaults to `None`.